-Table 1 Secure IC based product authorities by life-cycle phase
+Table 1.
+Secure IC based product authorities by lifecycle phase

 Phase Name, authority and description

+Secure IC embedded software development:

+1 the secure IC embedded software developer is in charge of the secure IC embedded software development and the specification of IC pre-personalization requirements.

 IC development:

-2 STM designs the IC, develops IC dedicated software, provides information, software or tools to the secure IC embedded software developer, and receives the secure IC embedded software from the developer, through trusted delivery and verification procedures.
+2 ST designs the IC, develops IC dedicated software, provides information, software or tools to the secure IC embedded software developer, and receives the secure IC embedded software from the developer, through trusted delivery and verification procedures.
 From the IC design, IC dedicated software and secure IC embedded software, he constructs the secure IC database, necessary for the IC photomask fabrication.

 IC manufacturing and testing:

-3 STM is responsible for producing the IC through three main steps: IC manufacturing, IC testing, and IC pre-personalization.
+3 ST is responsible for producing the IC through three main steps: IC manufacturing, IC testing, and IC pre-personalization.

 IC packaging and testing:

 4 the IC packaging manufacturer is responsible for the IC packaging and testing.

 Secure IC product finishing process:

 5 the secure IC product manufacturer is responsible for the secure IC product finishing process and testing.

 Secure IC personalization:

 6 the personalizer is responsible for the secure IC personalization and final tests.
 Other secure IC embedded software may be loaded onto the chip in the personalization process.

 Secure IC end-usage:

-7 the secure IC issuer is responsible for the secure IC product delivery to the secure IC end- user and for the end of life process.
+7 the secure IC issuer is responsible for the secure IC product delivery to the secure IC end-user and for the end of life process.